 Issue 29 of The Commune is now available.
 It features articles on the Sparks electricians’ strike, Tory workfare programmes, left nostalgia for Old Labour, casualisation and much more.

-The paper is free: click the image above to download the PDF.
-See below for a list of articles as they are posted online.
+The paper is free: click the image above to see a PDF and see below for a list of articles as they are posted online.